arikhris/shiori-fujino.github.io/_posts/2020-10-09-Non-sponsored-Promotional-Post-For-Didi.md

 ---

 <h3>Didi</h3>
-Last night I got a message from Didi about driver promotion, while I was upset about less than $10 per hour driving with Uber.
-I didn't read it properly but I joined to be Didi driver! :D I drove 5 hours today, Here's my thoughts about Didi.
+Last night I got a message from Didi about driver promotion, while I was upset about less than [$10.00](https://shiori-fujino.github.io/Handy-Woman#$10.00) per hour driving with Uber.
+I didn't read it properly but I joined to be a Didi driver! :D I drove 5 hours today, Here's my thoughts about Didi.
 - Easy account activation

   Compare to Uber took whole 2 weeks and gave me mental, I got approved within an hour.
 Required documents are same as Uber.